gauniverseorg/ga-docs/docs/Core-Features/User-Management/User-Roles.md

 ## Permission

 A bold marking shows that authorizations have been set for individual points.
-Here you can give access to role to use specific features of GA.
-And they are
+Here you can give access to role to use specific features of GA and they are

 ### User